-The Croatian Competition Agency (CCA) is the competent body in Croatia for the implementation of competition legislation, established as an independent legal entity with public authority that autonomously performs activities within its powers regulated by the Competition Act.
-The CCA is also responsible for the direct application of articles 101 and 102 of the Treaty on Functioning of the EU.
-This year, the CCA marks 20 years as the creator and promoter of competition law and policy in Croatia.
+The Croatian Competition Agency (CCA) is the competent body for implementation of the competition legislation, and is an independent legal entity with public authority that autonomously performs activities within its powers regulated by the Competition Act.
+Since the accession of Croatia to the EU on 1 July 2013, the CCA is also responsible for direct application of articles 101 and 102 Treaty on the Functioning of the European Union (TFEU).

 Abuse of a dominant position

 The CCA investigated several cases of abuse of a dominant position, some of which ended with the adoption of commitments, whereas in others the alleged abuse of dominant position was not sufficiently proved.
 One of these cases deserves particular attention owing to its complexity and the fact that it was initiated on the basis of a parallel application of the national competition law (the Croatian Competition Act) and article 102 of the TFEU.